Community Stage Sk8 Session

 4:45 PM16:45

-Visual Voices is a lecture series hosted by Mason Exhibitions and the School of Art.
-We look forward to seeing you in person or online on Thursday, November 7, 4:45pm to 6:30 pm.
+Visual Voices is a lecture series hosted by Mason Exhibitions and the School of Art and Design.
+We look forward to seeing you online on Thursday, April 3, 4:45pm to 6:30 pm.

 Questions and concerns should be emailed to Jeffrey Kenney at jkenney5@gmu.edu.